stripe-archive/gaps/README.md

   enabled for your Google Apps domain.
 2. Create a
    [new project](https://console.developers.google.com/project).
-3. Under the "APIs & auth" accordian for that project, select the "APIs" tab.
+3. Under the "APIs & auth" accordion for that project, select the "APIs" tab.
 Enable the Google+ API, Admin SDK, and Group Settings API.
-4. Under the same accordian, select the "Credentials" tab.
+4. Under the same accordion, select the "Credentials" tab.
 Create a new "Web application" Client ID.
 Add your desired redirect URI and authorized origins.
 (In development that'll probably be `http://localhost:3500` and `http://localhost:3500/oauth2callback`,